NASA-AMMOS/slim/docs/guides/metrics/software-delivery-metrics/metrics-tool-trade-study.md

 **Community and Support**: FourKeys has a decent level of community and vendor support but may not be as well-supported as Apache DevLake.

-**Customization and Extensibility**: It provides a moderate level of customization and extensibility, making it a suitable choice for organizations with relatively standard requirements.
+**Customization and Extensibility**: It provides a moderate level of customization and extensibility, making it a suitable choice for teams with relatively standard requirements.

 ## Conclusion

-In conclusion, the choice of a DORA metrics tracking tool depends on an organization's specific needs and priorities.
-Apache DevLake stands out as a strong candidate, particularly for organizations that prioritize easy installation, robust integration, strong support, and high customization potential.
+Apache DevLake stands out as a strong candidate, particularly for easy installation, robust integration, strong support, and high customization potential.
 ThoughtWorks Metrik offers a reasonable alternative with a balanced set of features, though it may require additional effort for integration and has more limited support.
-FourKeys, while a viable option, may need improvement in installation and configuration and integration aspects.
+FourKeys, while a viable option, may need improvement in installation configuration and integration aspects.

 ## Recommendations

 Based on the evaluation results, we offer the following recommendations:

-1. Organizations seeking a comprehensive DORA metrics tracking tool with strong integration capabilities, support, and customization potential should consider Apache DevLake as their top choice.
+1. Teams seeking a comprehensive DORA metrics tracking tool with strong integration capabilities, support, and customization potential should consider Apache DevLake as their top choice.

-2. ThoughtWorks Metrik can be a suitable option for organizations with moderate requirements and a willingness to invest additional effort in integration and customization.
+2. ThoughtWorks Metrik can be a suitable option for teams with moderate requirements and a willingness to invest additional effort in integration and customization.

-3. FourKeys may be a suitable choice for organizations with more basic requirements and a preference for moderate installation and configuration complexity.
+3. FourKeys may be a suitable choice for teams with more basic requirements and a preference for moderate installation and configuration complexity.